Combining Qualitative and Quantitative Research for the Best Results

 What is qualitative research?

-Because of this, qualitative data comes in many shades of grey, and is therefore difficult to analyze or group, however the resulting insights are often rich with new ideas and hidden opportunities for improvement.
+Because of this, qualitative data comes in many shades of gray, and is therefore difficult to analyze or group, however the resulting insights are often rich with new ideas and hidden opportunities for improvement.

 Qualitative methods can be costly and time consuming, but the benefits are worth it when you need to unlock what makes people tick at an emotional level.